Police arrest, prosecute 18 illegal miners in Zamfara - Vanguard News

 “Discreet investigation was conducted after which all the suspects were charged to court and they are now in prison custody,” Mohammed said.

-According to him, numerous exhibits were recovered, which include; 504 bags of different chemicals used in refining gold, one Lexus Jeep, one Meter Director, one Professional Digital Table Top Scale, and 14 bags of processing sand suspected to be gold.
+According to him, numerous exhibits were recovered, which includes; 504 bags of different chemicals used in refining gold, one Lexus Jeep, one Meter Director, one Professional Digital Table Top Scale and 14 bags of processing sand suspected to be gold.

-He said the squad, which commenced operations in September 2020, had raided several illegal mining sites at different locations in the state and succeeded in arresting many notorious illegal miners.
+He said the squad, which commenced operations since September 2020, had raided several illegal mining sites at different locations in the state and succeeded in arresting many notorious illegal miners.

 He appealed to members of the public to alert the nearest security outfit on any illegal mining activity in their area, adding that the squad would continue to arrest illegal miners in all parts of the state.